illumine/articles/Linux-Admin-School/Create-and-Delete-Users-SSH-from-Windows.md

 Yes but... this is old school...
 I remember myself doing this since 1990...
 Now it is the era of [MFA](https://en.wikipedia.org/wiki/MFA) we cannot afford still having the same authentication since 90s.

-To chang this, we can add a public and private key to our authentication scheeme, enabling in such a way _[asymmetric cryptography](https://en.wikipedia.org/wiki/Public-key_cryptography)_ to the authentication and session.
+To change this, we can add a public and private key to our authentication scheeme, enabling in such a way _[asymmetric cryptography](https://en.wikipedia.org/wiki/Public-key_cryptography)_ to the authentication and session.

 First of all, create the `.ssh` directory for the `juser` in order